-Private wells provide water for homes and businesses that are in the country outside of city or village limits.
+Private wells provide water for homes and businesses that are in the country, outside of city or village limits.
 Owners of private wells are responsible for ensuring that the water from the well is safe to drink.
-Private wells should be tested annually for coliform bacteria and E. coli.

-Other labs that are certified by the Wisconsin Department of Natural Resources (DNR) to test for bacteria, fluoride, nitrate, pesticides, metals, volatile organic chemicals and other contaminants can be found here.
+Labs that are certified by the Wisconsin DNR to test for bacteria, fluoride, nitrate, pesticides, metals, volatile organic chemicals and other contaminants can be found here.

-Please call the Washington County Health Department at 262-335-4462 if you any have questions about testing your private well.
+Please call the Washington County Health Department at 262-365-5878 if you have questions about testing your private well.